nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures_1.md

 - Around 9% of prescription items for patients aged 65+ do not have a postcode and are excluded from the analysis.
 - Only partial fairness and bias testing is possible due to limited protected characteristics within the data.
 - Prescribing patterns are impacted by the COVID-19 pandemic and beyond.
 The pandemic started in March 2020 and included a series of national lockdowns during 2020/21.
+- Geographical breakdowns will benefit from local insight and interpretation.
 - There are numerous published sources of data on Adult Social Care home resident numbers that have differing coverage and scope.
 The data in this publication relate to residents receiving prescriptions and therefore will differ from other estimates.
 See the [Annex](http://127.0.0.1/Annex) for further sources of data available on the care home population.

 See the [Datasets](http://127.0.0.1/Datasets) page for further information about the datasets used and any caveats.